top of page

 Hello, I am Vanessa Rosa, Ph.D.

-🧪 I help scientists translate their research into broader impacts 🌎
+๐Ÿงช I help scientists achieve broader impacts ๐ŸŒŽ

 Here's how: